paketo-buildpacks/paketo-website/content/docs/reference/java-reference.md

 **Overriding Defaults**

 It is possible to override the calculated or default values specified above in the non-heap table, however the runtime consequences of adjusting these values should be considered.
-For more information on how to configure these explicitly, see the How-To section [Configure The JVM at Runtime][configure jvm].
+For more information on how to configure these explicitly, see the How-To section [Configure The JVM at Runtime][configure JVM].

 ## Java Application Servers